Virus stalking NFL ahead of week five games - France 24

 Los Angeles (AFP)

-The NFL headed into week five of the 2020 season under a cloud of uncertainty as Covid-19 threatens to further disrupt a schedule already impacted by the first major outbreak of the disease.
+The NFL headed into week five of the 2020 season under a cloud of uncertainty as Covid-19 further disrupted a schedule already impacted by the first major outbreak of the disease.

 After a relatively smooth start to the season, where league safety protocols appeared to be working, the coronavirus has struck back with a vengeance in the past fortnight with two teams suffering multiple infections.

-The most serious outbreak has swept through the Tennessee Titans, who confirmed a 23rd positive case on Thursday, raising the prospect that the team will be required to scratch Sunday's fixture with the Buffalo Bills.
+The most serious outbreak has swept through the Tennessee Titans (3-0), who confirmed a 23rd positive case on Thursday, forcing Sunday's fixture with the Buffalo Bills (4-0) to be shunted to Tuesday.

 The New England Patriots, meanwhile, were nervously waiting to see if they have additional cases after a positive test for quarterback Cam Newton last week was followed by positives for cornerback Stephon Gilmore and tackle Bill Murray.